Treatment for Schizophrenia in Dubai

 Facts about Schizophrenia in Bullet Points

-• Schizophrenia affects about 24 million people worldwide, which makes 1% of the global population.
+• Schizophrenia affects about 24 million people worldwide, which makes up 1% of the global population.

 • It is a treatable disorder.
 There are effective interventions (pharmacological and psychosocial) available.